cyrilghali/template-ansible/README.md

 1. Keep it simple
 2. Name your tasks.
 3. Use version control
-4. Delete whitespace and use comments with '#'
+4. Use whitespace and comments with '#'